Nima-Fazeli/manipulation/mechanics/preliminaries.md

 some other object.
 We define the contact plane as the plane tangent to both objects, with an example shown in the middle pane of Fig. 3.
 We define the contact frame at point $C$ with the following orthogonal axes:

-* the contact normal $\vec{n}$ is specified by the unit vector orthogonal to the contact plane -- the plane passing through the contact frame point tangent to the contacting bodies,
+* the contact normal $\mathbf{n}$ is specified by the unit vector orthogonal to the contact plane -- the plane passing through the contact frame point tangent to the contacting bodies,
-* the tangent vector $\vec{t}$ lies in the contact plane.
-In the 2D case, such as the one visualized in left pane of Fig. 3, it is convention to choose $\vec{t}$ such that its cross product into
+* the tangent vector $\mathbf{t}$ lies in the contact plane.
+In the 2D case, such as the one visualized in left pane of Fig. 3, it is convention to choose $\mathbf{t}$ such that its cross product into
-  $\vec{n}$ points out of the plane towards us.
+  $\mathbf{n}$ points out of the plane towards us.
 In 3D, there are always 2 orthogonal tangent vectors and their choice is somewhat arbitrary, right panel of Fig. 3.
 It is common to choose them such that they either lie along the world frame coordinates or such that they simplify approximations to the contact friction cone (more on this later).